 YES We did not allow participants to leave the room between sessions.

 Before submitting your academic document to journals, be sure to receive professional editing services, including paper editing services, to fix any remaining language and style issues.
-And to correct your writing errors in real-time, try our AI online essay editor, Wordvice AI.
+And to correct your writing errors in real-time, try our AI online text editor, Wordvice AI.